mainmatter/playbook/project-procedure/digital-products/README.md

 category), which ones will not (e.g. configuring products with little sales volume) and which ones will be moved to a later increment in case the team is running out of time or budget (e.g. allowing customers to see the status of past orders).
-Introducing escape these hatches allows the project team to make a decision between implementing essential versions of more user stories versus covering more non-essential aspects and edge cases for fewer user stories later in the process.
+Introducing these escape hatches allows the project team to make a decision between implementing essential versions of more user stories versus covering more non-essential aspects and edge cases for fewer user stories later in the process if time should become scarce.

-Once all stakeholders agree on the plan for the current increment of the application, the list of user stories together with included as well as excluded aspects and according edge cases are written down in an increment plan, which is used to calculate a rough estimate of the timeline.
+Once all stakeholders agree on the plan for the product increment, the list of user stories together with included as well as excluded aspects and according edge cases are written down in an increment plan document, which is used to estimate a rough timeline.
 That plan is not irrevocable and neither is the estimate more than an assessment based on the information available at the time.
 Previously unknown challenges will likely be uncovered during product development and some details and implications will only be understood once work on a particular user story has actually begun.
 Teams should in fact constantly question assumptions and priorities and change the plan at any time they see necessary.
 It is also possible at any time to go back and re-plan an increment, adding a different set of user stories, include or exclude different aspects of them or even start over with the product strategy or the product design if new business objectives are identified.
 The goal of the increment planning is to get a common understanding of what value will be delivered during the increment and how long that should roughly take (or what the maximum available time and budget is) but not lock the team into a binding specification and schedule that might have a short validity anyway.

 ## Product Development